pythoneda-artifact-scope/base/README.md

-# PythonEDA-Artifact/base
+# git-tagging

-This package deals with the artifact scope of [pythoneda/base](https://github.com/pythoneda/base "pythoneda/base").
+This is an artifact-scope package which deals with tagging git repositories.
-Automated tagging of pythoneda/base will be implemented in this repository, for example.